vmware/vic-product/docs/user_doc/vic_dev_ops/creating_projects_registry.md

 In vSphere Integrated Containers Registry, you group container image repositories in projects.
 A project contains all of the repositories that an application requires.
 You cannot push images to vSphere Integrated Containers Registry until you have created a project.

 **NOTE**: The current version of vSphere Integrated Containers Engine does not support `docker push`.
-To push images to vSphere Integrated Containers Registry, use regular Docker.
+To push images to vSphere Integrated Containers Registry, use a regular Docker client.
 You can then pull the images from the registry to a vSphere Integrated Containers Engine virtual container host (VCH).

 **Procedure**